mstksg/inCode/copy/entries/path-integral-intro.md

 conserved* over time for a closed system (trust me on this; the calculus is slightly tricky).
 We also have a formulation that works fine under Special Relativity in all frames of reference with almost no tweaks.
-And yes, if you actually try to find the path of lowest action, the path will somehow magically always follow the state-updating equations $F = m a$.
-It's just now we have a much more insighftul and meaningful way to look at the universe.
+And yes, if you actually do find the path of lowest action, the path will somehow magically always follow the state-updating equations $F = m a$.
+It's just now we have a much more insighftul and meaningful way to look at the universe:

 Paths **always attempt to minimize their action**.